matplotlib/matplotlib/doc/glossary/index.rst

   pyqt
       `pyqt <http://wiki.python.org/moin/PyQt>`_ provides python
-      wrappers for the :term:`Qt` widgets library and is required by the matplotlib QtAgg and Qt4Agg backends.
-Widely used on linux and windows; many linux distributions package this as 'python-qt3' or 'python-qt4'.
+      wrappers for the :term:`Qt` widgets library and is required by the matplotlib Qt5Agg and Qt4Agg backends.
+Widely used on linux and windows; many linux distributions package this as 'python-qt5' or 'python-qt4'.

   python
       `python <http://python.org>`_ is an object oriented interpreted